Residential Insurance Claims

 Disputes with Your Insurance Company Over Coverage and Payment

-homeowners insurance claim lawyer in fort lauderdale
+homeowners insurance claim lawyer in Fort Lauderdale

 Although you may think you have coverage, an insurance company might decline to pay the claim for many reasons.
 If you think the insurance company is refusing to pay a legitimate claim, then you may have a bad faith insurance dispute on your hands.